HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/richtext/outgoing/mime-plain-3.md

-# Outgoing MIME Content as Plain Example 3
+# Example 3: Outgoing MIME content as plain

 Let's say we want to retrieve the following MIME content as plain: